fejlek/Nine-Circles-Statistics/Second Circle - Logistic Regression/Second_circle_logistic_regression_1.md

 comparison with other approaches.
-We should remember that complete case analysis is valid under the missing completely at random (MCAR) condition (the probability of being missing is the same for all cases), i.e., complete case analysis under MCAR produces unbiased estimates.
+We should remember that complete case analysis is valid under the missing completely at random (MCAR) condition (the probability of being missing is the same for all cases), i.e., complete case analysis under MCAR produces unbiased regression estimates.
 If this is not the case (missingness depends on the data or it depends on some unobserved variables), then these estimates may be severely biased.
-Another disadvantage of complete case analysis is that it is potentially wasteful.
+Another disadvantage of complete case analysis is that it is potentially wasteful (standard errors and significance levels are often larger relative to all available data).
 On the other hand, complete case analysis is very simple to perform. <br/>

 ``` r
 framingham_complete <- framingham[rowSums(is.na(framingham)) == 0,]